-- The Housing Opportunities through Modernization Act (HOTMA) was signed into law by President Obama in 2016.
+• The Housing Opportunities through Modernization Act (HOTMA) was signed into law by President Obama in 2016.
 HOTMA amends the United States Housing Act of 1937 and other housing laws to modify the public housing, Housing Choice Voucher and other federal housing programs.
-HOTMA includes a combination of provisions that became effective upon the law's signing and other provisions that require HUD to first issue a notice or regulation before becoming effective. - Congress has dealt with substantive housing issues in other legislation, including a number of significant housing and development programs created through tax legislation, such as:
+HOTMA includes a combination of provisions that became effective upon the law's signing and other provisions that require HUD to first issue a notice or regulation before becoming effective.

-(1) the mortgage revenue bond and mortgage credit certificate programs, to provide subsidized financing for first-time home buyers; (2) the low income housing tax credit

-- program, which has become the nation's major low income housing production program; and (3) the empowerment zone and enterprise community program, which provides tax incentives to encourage development in distressed urban and rural areas. - In the last week of fiscal year 2020, Congress passed the Coronavirus Aid, Relief and Economic Security (CARES) Act, which provides supplemental funding for public housing and Housing Choice Voucher programs, along with broad authority to the Secretary of HUD to waive program regulations in response to the Covid-19 pandemic.
+- Congress has dealt with substantive housing issues in other legislation, including a number of significant housing and development programs created through tax legislation, such as: (1) the mortgage revenue bond and mortgage credit certificate programs, to provide subsidized financing for first-time home buyers; (2) the low income housing tax credit program, which has become the nation's major low income housing production program; and (3) the empowerment zone and enterprise community program, which provides tax incentives to encourage development in distressed urban and rural areas. - In Fiscal Year 2020, Congress passed the Coronavirus Aid, Relief and Economic Security (CARES) Act which provides supplemental funding for public housing and Housing Choice Voucher programs, along with broad authority to the Secretary of HUD to waive program regulations in response to the Covid-19 pandemic.
+HUD has issued notices and guidance related to implementation of allowable CARES Act waivers, and PHA has subsequently implemented allowable waivers in accordance with HUD requirements and its MTW Agreement.